lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-In the ```Hud``` class we will create a new ```GameItem``` that loads de compass and add it to the list of items.
+In the ```Hud``` class we will create a new ```GameItem``` that loads the compass and add it to the list of items.
 In this case we will need to scale up the compass.
 Remember that it needs to be expressed in screen coordinates, so often you will need to increase its size.

 ```java
 // Create compass